Sacobrt/SocialMediaAPP/Backend/README.md

 ##### Summary

-Deletes a user by ID.
+Deletes a user by ID if the user has no posts, comments, or followers.
+Also deletes the corresponding Operator record.

 ##### Returns